 Reading Donald Lu’s letter, intently

-US Assistant Secretary of State Donald Lu's letter, calling on Bangladesh's three main political parties to have dialogues, is not as simple as it sounds.
+US Assistant Secretary of State Donald Lu's letter, calling on Bangladesh's three main political parties to have a dialogue, is not as simple as it sounds.
 It demands our attention for two reasons: the timing of the letter and the possibility of the request coming to fruition.

 Donald Lu is not the first person to suggest that the way out is a dialogue.
 However, with the weight of the US behind the letter, it should give pause to the ruling party and the government.
 AL needs to prove that the rhetoric has substance.
 Otherwise, it will strengthen the argument that AL is not willing to have a fair election.